minuva/fast-nlp-text-emotion/README.md

 # Fast emotion classification in text

-This open-source project delivers an efficient emotion classification system built on FastAPI.
-It uses a compact, yet highly accurate model powered by onnxruntime for rapid CPU-based processing.
-It is an ideal solution for applications requiring fast and reliable emotion classificstion without the need for GPU hardware.
+This open-source project delivers an efficient emotion classification system built on FastAPI 🚀.
+It uses a compact, yet highly accurate model running on onnxruntime for rapid CPU-based processing.
+It is an ideal solution for applications requiring fast and reliable emotion classification without the need for GPU hardware.
 More details about the model in the [model page](https://huggingface.co/minuva/MiniLMv2-goemotions-v2).

 # Install from source